 3. Eat real food

-If you cut the plastic, you cut the processed food-like substances and eat the real stuff.
+If you cut the plastic, you cut what Michael Pollan refers to as “food-like substances” and eat the real stuff.
 My recipe index includes homemade versions of many processed foods you typically buy in plastic containers and packaging.
 The added bonus of these—or perhaps the entire point!—is they taste better than their processed counterparts.

 You don’t need to cook for hours every day to eat well.
 Just stick with simple food.
 As Julia Child said, “You don’t have to cook fancy or complicated masterpieces—just good food from fresh ingredients.”
 (She also said “How can a nation be called great if its bread tastes like kleenex?”)

 Forgot your own mug to bring to the cafe?
 Ask for a real one.
 Want your favorite take-out restaurant to put your food in a container for you?
 Hand the vessel over, ask your server to put the food in it and give detailed instructions about how to do that and why.
 They may not be used to the request but most will be happy to oblige.